hazelcast/hazelcast/site/docs/design-docs/005-cdc-sources.md

 ### JSON parsing

-Debezium database connecters provide messages in standard JSON format which can be parsed by any one of the well-known JSON parsing libraries out there.
+Debezium database connectors provide messages in standard JSON format which can be parsed by any one of the well-known JSON parsing libraries out there.
 For backing the implementations of our [record structure interfaces](#record-structure) we have chosen to use [Jackson